MechMaxx GS650 4-inch Gas Woodchipper

 MechMaxx's flagship commercial-grade 8-inch chipper with hydraulic feed and a tow-behind frame.

-MechMaxx's sole PTO attachment — a 3-point-hitch 4-inch chipper for subcompact and compact tractors.
+MechMaxx's sole PTO attachment — a 3-point-hitch 4-inch gravity-feed chipper, the cheapest name-brand 4-inch PTO unit in 2026.

 MechMaxx and Woodmaxx are often searched together, but they sell into different buyers.
 MechMaxx’s only tractor attachment is the BX42S 4-inch PTO — a starter unit that Woodmaxx’s entry MX-8500G+ (5-inch self-feeding) outperforms significantly.
-On the gas side, Woodmaxx sells just one model (the DC-1260 chipper/shredder); MechMaxx owns this category with five dedicated gas units.
+On the gas side, Woodmaxx sells just one model (the 4-inch DC-1260, a 14 HP gravity self-feed chipper); MechMaxx owns this category with five dedicated gas units.

 Practical rule: if you’re picking between them, the question is whether you own a tractor.
 If yes, choose Woodmaxx.
 If no, choose MechMaxx.